kwongsiufung/mplus-trajectories/README.md

 # mplus-trajectories
-Here is the code for running growth mixture modelling analysis for trajectories of depression in ALSPAC, in MPlus, Paper is here:
+Here is the code for running growth mixture modelling analysis for trajectories of depression in ALSPAC, in stata and Mplus, Paper is here: